 Email Danny: firstname.lastname@example.org

 Robby came on staff in 2015 and works with our middle school and high school youth groups.
-He got married in June 2016 to Dianna Mendoza.
+Robby and his wife, Dianna, have one daughter, Elena.
 Robby leads two teams of college age and older adults who work with our youth.
 Our volunteer teams of leaders are vital to Robby in pulling off our mid-week small groups for students.
-Robby's philosphy is a very relational and outreach-oriented youth ministry.
+Robby's philosophy is a very relational and outreach-oriented youth ministry.

 Robby has a B.A. in Human Development from Western University in Bellingham, WA.
 He also was a youth intern at Christ the King Community Church for three years.
 Robby likes to play guitar and cello, go on road trips and have adventures, hikes, play and watch sports, and of course, watch Netflix.